aamitn/simc/README.md

 ```

 Then go to the Ports tab, hover over the "Forwarded Address" and click "Follow Link".
 Then click `circuitjs.html` to view the application.
 Or goto `http://localhost:8080/circuitjs.html` OR goto `http://localhost:8080`

+### Development using Eclipse

+The tools you will need to build the project are:

+* Eclipse, Oxygen version.
+* GWT plugin for Eclipse.

+Install "Eclipse for Java developers" from [here](https://www.eclipse.org/downloads/packages/).
+To add the GWT plugin for Eclipse follow the instructions [here](https://gwt-plugins.github.io/documentation/gwt-eclipse-plugin/Download.html).

+This repository is a project folder for your Eclipse project space.
+Once you have a local copy you can then build and run in development mode or build for deployment.
+Running in super development mode is done by clicking on the "run" icon on the toolbar and choosing http://127.0.0.1:8888/circuitjs.html from the "Development Mode" tab which appears.
+Building for deployment is done by selecting the project root node and using the GWT button on the Eclipse taskbar and choosing "GWT Compile Project...".

+GWT will build its output in to the "war" directory.
+In the "war" directory the file "iframe.html" is loaded as an iFrame in to the spare space at the bottom of the right hand pannel.
+It can be used for branding etc.

+### Development using cloud containers

+1. Install [Visual Studio Code](https://code.visualstudio.com/) and the appropriate remote extension: either [Gitpod Extension](https://marketplace.visualstudio.com/items?itemName=gitpod.gitpod-desktop) or [Codespaces Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces).
+2. Open your fork of the `circuitjs1` repository in your chosen provider's dev container.
+3. This should open a new tab in your browser showing VS Code.
+Click in the green button in the bottom left corner, then select "Open in VS Code Desktop" in the popup menu that opened.
+Click "Allow" in all URL popups and authenticate using github if asked.

+Once you have successfully connected your local VS Code to the remote workspace, you should be able to see the content of the remote container in your local VS Code.
+You can now continue with the setup:

+4. Open a shell inside the dev container by pressing `Ctrl+Backtick` or pressing `F1` and typing "Create new Terminal".
+5. Make sure you are in the folder `/workspaces/circuitjs1` inside the container (necessary only once per newly created container).
+6. Run `./dev.sh setup` to install all development dependencies, including GWT and Java.
+7. Run `./dev.sh start` to start the web server and the GWT code server.
+This will start two services: http://localhost:8000 and http://localhost:9876.
+8. Make sure both port and 8000 and 9876 are forwarded in the "Ports" tab (next to "Terminal").
+9. If you edit a Java file in VS Code and reload http://localhost:8000, it should recompile the file automatically.
+It will then load the compiled JavaScript and the corresponding source map from the code server running on http://localhost:9876.
+You should be able to see the your changes in the web application.

+> ***Note:*** When running the web application server inside a remote dev container, port forwarding is necessary in order to access the remote server from your own computer.
+This port forwarding is provided by Visual Studio Code running on your local computer.
+>
+> Theoretically, it would be possible to use the browser-based VS Code interface.
+However, both Gitpod and Codespaces map forwarded ports to different domain names instead of different ports, which confuses the GWT code loader.
+It is possible to fix this by live-patching the `serverUrl` variable in `circuitjs1.nocache.js` using a custom HTTP server, but it also requires setting the port visibility to "Public" to avoid CORS errors due to redirects.
+Using a local installation of VS Code is much simpler.

 ## Deployment of the web application